SneakySly/Codex/Codex.md

 ### Type 1: Metabeliefs
 Beliefs about beliefs.

-- This section's purpose is to capture my beliefs about the universe.
 - This document is always incomplete, imperfect, and out of date.
 - Some of these beliefs will be proven wrong.
 Some won't be proven wrong but will be wrong anyway.
-- I’m open to changing my mind at any time about any belief by evidence, persuasion, whimsy, or chance.
+- I’m open to changing my mind at any time about any belief.
+- Evidence and data form the strongest beliefs about the world.
 - Beliefs should [pay rent](http://lesswrong.com/lw/i3/making_beliefs_pay_rent_in_anticipated_experiences/) in anticipated experiences.

 ### Type 2: Perceptions